LaurentHrt/dotfiles/README.md

 ## Todo

-- Detect the architecture (x86 or arm) for software installation like neovim (or ask the architecture before apply ?)
-- Make installation less verbose
 - set mac internal setting with script
 - set windows internal settings with script
 - automatize brew installation